 Breaking Down Equipment Breakdown for Farm Insurance Policies

 Operating a modern, commercial agricultural business means investing in the necessary equipment to operate.
-From 10 acres to 1,000 acres, there’s an exhaustive list of equipment and technology you use to operate your farm.
-Minimize downtime and save yourself the hassle of hiring to repair mechanical, electrical, and pressure systems by choosing to add farm equipment breakdown coverage to your insurance policy.
+From 10 acres to 1,000 acres, there’s an exhaustive list of equipment and technology to farm.
+Minimize downtime and save yourself the hassle of hiring to repair mechanical, electrical, and pressure systems breakdowns by choosing to add farm equipment breakdown coverage to your insurance policy.

 Just what exactly is an equipment breakdown?
 It is defined as physical loss or damage originating within mechanical, electrical, electronic, or boilers and other vessels normally subject to vacuum or internal pressure.

 When equipment has moving parts that fail to operate, it is considered a mechanical breakdown.

 The exhaust fan in the poultry house mechanically seized due to lack of lubrication.
 An alarm system alerted the operator to the problem and a temporary fan was brought in before losing fowl.
 Total property damage covered was $3,500 plus an extra expense of $800.